Kagamine Rin/Len: Characteristics

 During development, Crypton's initial concept was to make a pair of female and male vocals.
 The first idea of this concept was twin voices of a girl and her mirror image of opposite gender.
 Crypton Future Media had the intention to distribute them as twins, but this idea was not adopted and their relationship was left unconfirmed.
+Despite this, many had seen the Kagamines as twin siblings, due to their similarities found in their appearance.

 After seeing many works that depict their relationships differently, Crypton announced on a magazine interview that those would meet their ideal.
 Crypton's final announcement was that they are neither siblings nor lovers.
 Popular songs featuring them are just as likely to feature them as siblings as they are as lovers.
 Examples of this variance include Mothy's "Evillious Chronicles" series (where they are depicted as being multiple sets of siblings, often twins), as well as Hitoshizuku-P x Yama's "Feathers Across the Seasons" (where they are depicted as an adult married couple).
-Both have been featured in official media; Evillous Chronicles was featured at Mikupa 2011 in Sapporo while Feathers Across the Seasons was featured in Miku Symphony 2018–2019.
+Both have been featured in official media; Evillious Chronicles was featured at Mikupa 2011 in Sapporo while Feathers Across the Seasons was featured in Miku Symphony 2018–2019.

 Merchandise companies such as Goodsmile will use "twin" in their description of the characters on some products or not use the descriptor in other products.
 Crypton's official website advertises the two as "powerful and charming twin vocals".
 The reference is in the vocals however, and not the characters themselves.

 During Vocaloid 2 Append production, Wataru Sasaki described them as having one soul between the two of them, having only one append shared, POWER.

 For their appends, Wataru wanted them to have a sense of transparency with their design.
 In clarification to what he meant by this, he stated the "transparency" was in reference to their hearts.

 For the V4x design, Rin was given a more silver/whiter look to make her appearance more refreshing.
 The design also was based more on the EOS B700 rather than the Kx5 because of its more whiter appearance.
 More synthesizer base music symbols were used in addition.